dotCMS/plugin-seeds/OSGi/com.dotcms.webinterceptor/README.md

 ### Activator

-This bundle activator extends from com.dotmarketing.osgi.GenericBundleActivator and implements BundleActivator.start().
+This bundle activator extends from `com.dotmarketing.osgi.GenericBundleActivator` and implements BundleActivator.start().
-Gets a reference for the HelloWorldService via HelloWorld interface (com.dotcms.service bundle plugin - Please refer to INSTALL.txt (!)) and register our HelloWorldServlet servlet and the TestFilter filter.
+Registers a `HelloWorldServlet` and a WebInterceptor on the `AutoLoginFilter`

 ## Testing